Choa Chu Kang: Commercial

-There are two main shopping centres in Choa Chu Kang.
-Lot One is the main shopping mall by CapitaLand and it is a major hub in Choa Chu Kang,.
-Its anchor tenants are NTUC FairPrice, Shaw Theatres, BHG, Cotton On and Choa Chu Kang Community Library.
-The other two shopping malls in Choa Chu Kang are Yew Tee Square and Yew Tee Point which was located in Yew Tee, owned by Frasers Centrepoint.
+There are several main shopping centres in Choa Chu Kang.
+Lot One is a shopping mall located next to Choa Chu Kang MRT station and is owned by CapitaLand, serving as a major hub in Choa Chu Kang.
+Its anchor tenants are NTUC FairPrice, Shaw Theatres, Cotton On, Popular Bookstore and the Choa Chu Kang Community Library.

+Yew Tee Point is located in Yew Tee, owned by Frasers Centrepoint.
 The mall has undergone enhancement works to create a four-storey retail extension block measuring over 16,500 sq ft (1,530 m2).
 The works, which commenced in July 2007, was completed by end-2008.
+NTUC FairPrice and Koufu serve as its anchor tenants.

-For Junction 10, it is a shopping mall by Far East Organisation, which is located at Ten Mile Junction.
-There is Giant Hypermarket nearby as an anchor tenant.
+As for Junction 10, it is a shopping mall by Far East Organisation, located along the boundaries of Choa Chu Kang and Bukit Panjang.
+Formerly known as Ten Mile Junction, the mall was upgraded and renamed to Junction 10 in 2011, reopening as a mixed-use development with a condominium, The Tennery, located on its upper floors.
+The mall houses Mindchamps Preschool, Fitness First and Sheng Siong as its anchor tenants.

-The other shopping malls are neighbourhood malls.
-They are Choa Chu Kang Centre, Keat Hong Shopping Centre, Limbang Shopping Centre, Sunshine Place and Teck Whye Shopping Centre.
-They are smaller scale.
+The other shopping malls are smaller-scale neighbourhood malls.
+They are Choa Chu Kang Centre, Keat Hong Shopping Centre, Limbang Shopping Centre, Sunshine Place, Teck Whye Shopping Centre and Yew Tee Square.

-Medical
+Healthcare

-The estate also contains a polyclinic renovated in 2010.
+The estate contains a polyclinic, Choa Chu Kang Polyclinic.
+Built in 1997, the polyclinic underwent major renovation works in 2010 to incorporate more environmentally and elderly-friendly features.
 It is operated by the National University Polyclinics.

-There is also a newly setup Keat Hong Family Medicine Clinic (FMC) which is a collaboration between National University Hospital (NUH) and Trilink Healthcare Pte Ltd in the new Keat Hong Community Club building.
+There is also a Family Medicine Clinic, (FMC), Keat Hong FMC, a collaboration between the National University Health System (NUHS) and Trilink Healthcare Pte Ltd. It opened in 2017 and it located within Keat Hong Community Club.